ClusterHQ/flocker/docs/flocker-intro/index.rst

   * Application
   * Deployment

-* Your sysadmin runs a command like ``flocker-cluster deploy application-config.yml deployment-config.yml`` on their laptop.
+* Your sysadmin runs a command like ``flocker-deploy deployment-config.yml application-config.yml`` on their laptop.

 .. _Geard: https://github.com/openshift/geard